The Mole (Australian TV series) season 3: Sabotage

 Paragliding: After scoring a hit with her second water balloon, Alaina figured out that the proper technique was to drop it while hovering over top of the target.
 So, she told the others to throw the balloon at the target, ensuring that they'd miss.

 Stadium Art: Ann-Maree and Bob both initially thought the drawing on the field was of a platypus, but Alaina convinced them to guess that it was a mole, costing $5,000.

 Parachute Jumping: Alaina backed out of the solo jump, even though she desperately wanted to go through with it, after having greatly enjoyed the tandem jump.
 This cost another $5,000.

-Trivia Card Game: Alaina, like Crystal-Rose and Marc, was given $5,000 in chips to start with.
-She bet $3,500, didn't win anything, but somehow had no chips left at the end of the assignment.
+Trivia Card Game: Alaina, like Crystal-Rose and Marc, was given to start $5,000 in chips.
+She bet $3,500, did not win anything, but somehow had no chips left at the end of the assignment.

 The following acts of sabotage were spotted during the series, but not mentioned in the final episode:

 Luggage Reclaim: Alaina bought $1,000 from the kitty to get back the equipment she lost in the first episode of the season.

 The Weakest Link: Alaina missed an easy $2,000 question in the second round, breaking the team chain and getting herself eliminated that round.

 Charity: Alaina made no decent attempt to perform her charity activity, leaving Marc and Thao to do all the money raising.

 Luggage Drop: Along with Crystal-Rose, Marc, Pete and Thao, Alaina voted to have the luggage back, incurring the loss of $5,000 from the team kitty.

 Murder Game: Alaina denied the group $5,000 by solving the overnight murder and coming to the conclusion that Bob was the murderer, to which he admitted.

 Relative Bungee: Alaina knew that her mother wouldn't jump, but predicted against that, costing another $1,000.

 $5,000 Shopping Spree: Alaina did nothing to prevent Marc from purchasing a $500 stamp which she knew was wastage and against the rules of the assignment, costing the kitty another $5,000.

 Diamond Heist: Alaina tripped an alarm wire attempting to steal the $1,000 diamond and told Ann-Maree to try to grab the $3,000 diamond as time was running out, costing the kitty another $4,000.

 Jetski Maps: Alaina nor Crystal-Rose made a decent attempt to map out Dunk Island, both believing that Bob and Marc would do a better job in mapping out the dimensions of the island.

 Others: Alaina spent money whenever possible, and put herself in a position of control in many assignments.